piekloh/CarSharingApp/README.md

 **How to get started with the project?**

-1. Node.js, npm and MySQL have to be installed.
+1. A machine with Docker and Docker Compose installed is needed.
+For example Windows Subsystem for Linux (WSL2) might be a good option.
-2. Clone this repo with command: "git clone https://github.com/piekloh/CarSharingApp.git".
+2. Clone repo e.g. with command: "git clone https://github.com/piekloh/CarSharingApp.git".
-3. Create a database in MySQL.
-4. Adjust information about your DB according to server/config/config.json (or change them in this file)
-5. Open two terminals: one in "server" directory, one in "client" directory.
-6. Run server with "npm start" in "server" folder.
-7. Run React.js in "client" folder with "npm install" and then "npm start" commands.

-In case of problems in point 7, typing all the following commands might help:

-- rm -rf package-lock.json npm-shrinkwrap.json node_modules
-- npm cache clean --force
-- npm cache verify
-- npm install
-- npm start
+3. Change directory to app root folder (cd CarSharingApp/)
+4. Run "docker-compose up --build -d"
+5. App will be available on localhost:3000 and backend serves on localhost:3001.